The Persian Calendar: History, Structure, and Cultural Significance

 Structure of the Persian Calendar

-The Persian Calendar divides the year into four seasons, each comprising three months.
-This seasonal division reflects the Earth’s natural cycles and aligns seamlessly with agricultural and cultural activities in Persian societies.
+The Persian Calendar divides the year into four seasons, each consisting of three months.
+This seasonal balance reflects natural cycles and aligns closely with agricultural and cultural life in Persian-speaking regions.

 - Farvardin